-Get ahead of the competition and land your next management role.
-Studying the Diploma of Leadership and Management, you'll gain the tools to thrive in any business environment.
-You'll develop the skills needed to support your colleagues, solve problems, and manage projects through to delivery.
+Want to step ahead of the competition and land your next management role?
+The Diploma of Leadership and Management gives you the tools to thrive in any business environment.
+Become an inspiring leader to support your colleagues, solve problems, and manage projects through to delivery.
 Our industry partners review content regularly so our Trainers deliver graduates with skills that businesses want.

 You can also choose to complete an extra 4 units specialising in HR, which will earn you a nationally recognised qualification of BSB50618 Diploma of Human Resources Management.

 1. Subsidised Standard: $5,328.00

 The student tuition fees as published are subject to change given individual circumstances at enrolment.
 Please note all fees and charges are correct at time of publication for 2021 and may change without notice.

 Students will be invoiced for the components of the course that they are enrolled into for each year or semester.